snowdriftcoop/snowdrift/TEXTEDITORS.md

 ### Vim tag usage and updating

 With a tags file in place, Vim can jump to the definition of the symbol under the cursor with Ctrl-] and jump back with Ctrl-t.
+Also, when typing in insert mode, Ctrl-x followed by Ctrl-] will offer autocompletion for known tags.

 To auto-update tags in Vim whenever a Haskell file gets written, use fast-tags: